Carlos231/rate-my-landlord-web-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Rate my Landlord is a resource I have been wanting to build since living in my small college town.
-Most students come from out of college towns and do not have any insights on their potential landlords.
-Currently, two other applications show up when searching for them and they are not user friendly or very useful.
-I am building this application to showcase the skills and knowledge I have gained while working towards my Computer Science degree at Oregon State Univesity in Corvallis, Oregon.
-I have the most experience working on the back-end of application and am working on learning React to complete the front-end of the application.
-Testing is done through Postman.
+Rate my Landlord is a resource I had been planning to build since living in my small college town.
+Most students usually arrive from out of their university area and do not have any insights into their potential landlords.
+When searching for a similar resource, two other applications appeared and they were not very user friendly.
+I am building this application to increase the skills and knowledge I have gained while working towards my Computer Science degree at Oregon State University and to practice continuous integration with features and improvements.
+I have the most experience working on the back-end of applications and have built the front end using Embedded JavaScript.

+I am using this application to reinforce good coding practices and mimick to as close as possible professional settings.
+As I learn new features and technologies I am working on implementing them and continue to follow professional guides such as the Airbnb JavaScript Style Guide and the program development cycle.
+Some of my bigger plans include updating the front-end to React as I explore it and include features that users will find useful.
+Testing is being done through Postman.

 ### Currently the features of this application include:

 * User autorization and authentication
 * RESTful API made with a non-relational database
-* Search funtionality
 * CRUD functionalities
+* Search functionality
 * Templating using EJS
+* Location information using Google's Map API
+* UI demonstrates all functionalities

 ### Features I am working on implementing:
 * Complete the landing page
 * Add secure HTTPS
 * Add a landlords rating system
-* Connect Google maps API
+* Complete mobile view
+* See roadmap for more..

-The application is still a work on progress.
+The application is still a work in progress.
 If you have any suggestions feel free to contact me.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->